amirbehbahanian/annonymizer/README.md

 ### 1. Download a Model

 Download a GGUF format model from Hugging Face or other sources.
-Place the `.gguf` file in one of these locations:
+Save the `.gguf` file anywhere on your computer.
-- Your Downloads folder
-- Your Documents folder
-- A `models` folder in the application directory

 Popular models for text processing:
-- Llama 2 7B Chat
+- Llama 2 7B Chat (Q4_K_M) - Good balance of size and quality
-- Mistral 7B Instruct
+- Mistral 7B Instruct (Q4_K_M) - Excellent instruction following
-- Code Llama 7B Instruct
+- Phi-3 Mini (Q4_K_M) - Smaller, faster option

+**Where to download:**
+- [Hugging Face](https://huggingface.co/models?library=gguf) - Search for models with "GGUF" tag
+- Look for Q4_K_M or Q5_K_M quantization for best balance

 ### 2. Run the Application